 So you’re looking for a Miami hotel?
-You’ve had a fantastic day: you gorged at one of the best restaurants in Miami and you chased that excellent dinner with a couple of hours at a luxe Miami cocktail bar; you partied hard at some of the city’s best clubs, and you may have even had a chance to squeeze in a trip to the beach.
-You’re drained from all the good times and looking to lay your weary head...
+You’ve had a fantastic day: you gorged at one of the best restaurants in Miami and you chased that excellent dinner with a couple of hours at a luxe cocktail bar; you partied hard at some of the best clubs in Miami, and you may have even had a chance to squeeze in a trip to one of the Miami beaches.
+You've tackled all the best things to do in Miami and now you're drained from all the good times and looking to lay your weary head...
 Never fear, traveler: from South Beach mega resorts to boutique inn surprises, we have a slew of Miami hotels perfect for you.
-Check in, rest up, and get ready to do it all again.
+Check in, rest up and get ready to do it all again.

 Best Miami hotels